halm90/pyopsman/README.md

 Class objects are instantiated which access the API as methods, masking the REST interface.

-Architecture is borrowed from cloudianapi by Romero Galiza Jr.
+Architecture heavily borrows from cloudianapi by Romero Galiza Jr.

+For *opsman* API documentation: https://docs.pivotal.io/pivotalcf/2-2/opsman-api (later versions may be available at the same site).

 ## Usage